-The Nakasendo Kiso Trail, dotted with preserved post towns, remains largely untouched and thus is a remarkable place to take in the history of Japan.
+The Nakasendo Kiso Trail remains largely untouched and thus is a remarkable place to take in the history of Japan.
 It is as though samurai will appear at any moment on this tour.

 After exploring Nakatsugawa-juku, the tour continues on to Hazama Brewery for the opportunity to make Japanese rice wine (sake).
 After touring the brewery, participants will check in at their respective accommodations and break to enjoy a Japanese hot spring before rejoining for dinner.